alandmoore/wcgbrowser/README.rst

 ============

 - Python 2.6 or higher (should work with python 3.x)
-- PyQT4, preferably 4.6 or higher
+- PyQT4 OR PySide, preferably for QT 4.6 or higher
 - Python YAML library (http://pyyaml.org)
 - Python argparse library

-It should work on any platform, but it's only been tested on Debian (Squeeze) and Ubuntu (Lucid Lynx or higher)
+It should work on any platform, but it's only been tested on Debian (Squeeze) and Ubuntu (Lucid Lynx or higher).
+PyQT was the original development platform and the program will prefer it if it's installed, but it should "Just Work™" with PySide too (PySide is easier to setup in virtualenv).

 Usage